PantheraTigrisAltaica/IntersubjectiveAgreement/README.md

 3, IA across SOA is calculated by analysis_intersubjectivity_AUC.R

-4, ROC figures is made by analysis_intersubjectivity_AUC.Rmd
+4, ROC figures are made by analysis_intersubjectivity_AUC.Rmd

 5, All functions